Radiofrequency Ablation of the Kidney

 What will happen during RFA of the kidney?

 - You may be given general anesthesia to keep you asleep and free from pain during this procedure.
 You may instead be given local anesthesia to numb the area where the procedure will be done.
 With local anesthesia, you may still feel pressure or pushing during the procedure, but you should not feel any pain.
-Your healthcare provider may use a CT scan, MRI, or an ultrasound to guide the needle electrode to the tumor.
+Your may use a CT scan, MRI, or an ultrasound to guide the needle electrode to the tumor.

 What are the risks of RFA of the kidney?